Skip to content

 if (cookies) {

-// search for the PHP session cookie in this array
+// look for session cookie PHP in this array

 let i = 0